Genivia/ugrep/README.md

     -X, --hex
             Output matches in hexadecimal.
 This option is equivalent to the --binary-files=hex option with --hexdump=2C.
-To omit the matching line from the hex output, use option --hexdump instead of -X.  See also option -U.
+To omit the matching line from the hex output use option --hexdump.
+See also option -U.
     --hexdump[=[1-8][a][bch][A[NUM]][B[NUM]][C[NUM]]]
             Output matches in 1 to 8 columns of 8 hexadecimal octets.
 The default is 2 columns or 16 octets per line.
 Option `a' outputs a